Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection Mission under Science Mode: CoM offset calibration principle and results

 Finally, the Extended-State Kalman Filter is equipped with the proposed adaptive covariance matching algorithm, yielding the Extended-State Adaptive Kalman Filter (ES-AKF) formulated as follows:

-Figure~\ref{fig:calibration_process} summarizes the CoM offset calibration procedure by ES-AKF based on Eqs.\eqref{eq:Final_AKF_X_k}-\eqref{eq:Final_AKF_p_k1}.
+Based on Eqs.\eqref{eq:Final_AKF_X_k}-\eqref{eq:Final_AKF_p_k1}, the extended state $\mathbf{X}_i$ is estimated using the proposed ES-AKF.
 For comparison, its performance is evaluated against the innovation-based and residual-based methods on the TM1–SC relative displacement readout $\tilde{\mathbf{r}}_{m_1 O_1}^{O_1}$.
-Figures~\ref{fig:akf1_vs_akf2_x}--\ref{fig:akf1_vs_akf2_z} compare the filtering performance of three adaptive Kalman filter variants: the innovation-based method, the residual-based method, and the proposed approach.
-These are evaluated on the TM1–SC relative displacement $\mathbf{r}_{m_1 O_1}^{O_1}$ along its three axes.
+Figs.~\ref{fig:akf1_vs_akf2_x}--\ref{fig:akf1_vs_akf2_z} compare the filtering performance of three adaptive Kalman filter variants: the innovation-based method, the residual-based method, and the proposed approach.
+These are evaluated on the TM1–SC relative displacement $\mathbf{r}_{m_1 O_1}^{O_1}$ along its three measurement axes.
 The plots show the true trajectory (red), the raw readout data (yellow), the innovation-based estimate (blue), the residual-based estimate (green), and the proposed estimate (black).

 Along all three axes, the innovation-based AKF (blue) exhibits severe noise amplification due to instability arising from non-positive-definite covariance updates.
 This is most evident for the $x$-axis, where the filter generates high-amplitude spikes that exceed the measurement range.
 The residual-based AKF (green) avoids such instabilities but introduces a noticeable phase lag relative to the true signal, particularly in regions of rapid motion.
 In contrast, the proposed AKF (black) achieves near-perfect tracking of the true trajectory across all axes.
 It suppresses measurement noise without introducing phase distortion or amplitude bias, thereby delivering higher fidelity and precise temporal alignment with the ground truth.